 Utilising vertical space effectively can dramatically change the perception and functionality of your office.
 Consider installing shelves above your desk for books, files, and other resources.
 This not only frees up desk space but also keeps important items within easy reach.
 Additionally, using wall-mounted desks or foldable furniture can free up floor space, providing a less cluttered and more versatile working area.

 In terms of layout, positioning your desk near a window can not only help in maximising natural light but also create an illusion of more space.
+It’s also worth following the HSE guidance on working safely from home, which covers lighting, posture, and keeping your workspace free from hazards.
 Natural light is known to make rooms feel larger and more open, which is particularly beneficial in smaller spaces.
 Additionally, incorporating mirrors can enhance this effect, as they reflect both light and space, making the room appear larger than it is.

 For those who require regular access to a variety of documents or tools, consider digital solutions.
 Digitising documents and using cloud storage can drastically reduce the need for physical storage space.
 This not only helps in keeping your small office space clutter-free but also ensures that important documents are easily accessible, secure, and backed up.